Skip to main content

 Lessons from Personal Tech and Enterprise IT

-Notifications and alerts are ubiquitous in our always-on, hyper-connected world.
-But as I’ve learnt from personal experience and my work in enterprise IT, more alerts don’t necessarily mean better outcomes.
-In fact, over-alerting can be downright counterproductive.
+Notifications and alerts are everywhere in our always-on, connected world.
+But as I've learned from personal experience and my work in enterprise IT, more alerts don't always mean better outcomes.
+In fact, too many alerts can be completely counterproductive.

 From Network Blame to Platform Teams